CloudVE/cloudbridge/docs/topics/procuring_credentials.rst

 **Microsoft Azure**

-For Microsoft Azure, the link below shows how to create service principle
-credentials:
-https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal
+The page linked below from the Microsoft Documentation was used to create this section, and can be followed instead of this CloudBridge-specific documentation to procure Azure credentials for other purposes. https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal

+In order to follow the isntructions below, one needs a Microsoft Azure account and Subscription, as well as portal access.
-After having a Microsoft Azure account, in order to have API access, application credentials are needed.
-The following section will walk you through the process of creating and/or locating all required credentials.
+The following section will walk you through the process of creating an application, which is required for API access, as well as help you locate all required Azure credentials for CloudBridge.

 Azure credentials require a `Subscription ID` which can be procured through `Subscriptions` in the Azure portal.